arista-netdevops-community/atd-cicd/README.md

 # ATD CI/CD

-Examples included are leveraging the Arista Test Drive (ATD) to learn about continuous integration and delivery (CI/CD) concepts.
+The examples leverage the Arista Test Drive (ATD) to learn about concepts of continuous integration and delivery (CI/CD).

+> ***NOTE:*** Ensure you have at least AVD version 4.0 installed.

 ## The topology